Home / Hotel reviews / A room with a seaside view at Thurlestone hotel Devon

 Visit Thurlestone Hotel on Tripadvisor

-Located right on the hills overlooking Thurlestone beach in one direction and the local church and cliffs in the other, the Thurlestone hotel isn’t located right on the beach but gives great views of them (and there’s parking by the beach if the steep walk back isn’t for you).
+Located on the hills overlooking Thurlestone beach in one direction and the local church and cliffs in the other, Thurlestone hotel isn’t located directly on the beach but gives great views of them (and there’s parking by the beach if the steep walk back isn’t for you).

 Set in 19 acres, the 65-bedroom hotel has been in the Grose family since 1896 and certainly feels traditional: the kind of place Agatha Christie could have stayed at in the 1930s.

-That’s not to say it’s dull: there’s an excellent contemporary restaurant, a stunning outdoor art deco pool as well as an indoor pool plus spa, a golf course, tennis courts and excellent children’s play facilities (multi-generational holidays are popular here) so you won’t be short of things to do.
-However the point is you won’t be made to feel bad if you don’t feel like doing anything at all but curl up with a book or just enjoy the views.
+That’s not to say it’s dull: there’s an excellent contemporary restaurant, a stunning outdoor art deco pool as well as an indoor pool plus the Thurlestone hotel spa, a golf course, tennis courts and excellent children’s play facilities (multi-generational holidays are popular here) so you won’t be short of things to do.
+However you won’t be made to feel bad if you don’t feel like doing anything at all but curl up with a book or just enjoy the views.

 aladyofleisure.com/luxury-country-hotel-danesfield-house-review